claus-codes/tutorials/README.md

 const addressKey = 'address';
 console.log(person[addressKey].postalCode); // "12345"
 ```
-Access to a properties can be dynamic.
-Because an object's keys are `String` values, the key can be stored in a *variable*, and that variable used to access the desired property using the hard brackets `[]` syntax.
+Access to properties can be made dynamic.
+Because an object's keys are `String` values, the key can be stored in a *variable*, and that variable can be used to access the desired property using the hard brackets `[]` syntax.

 These methods of accessing properties can be chained together.